 To receive the report.

-During the discussion the following matters were raised: -
+The Committee welcomed the comprehensive report and during discussion the following areas were discussed: -

 · The Committee were interested to hear how dynamic the pan was and how quickly it could respond to changes and new challenges.
 The events at Mendip House was an example of how events can arise unexpectedly.
 The Committee were assured that the Safeguarding Board were quick to learn from this and it resulted in more robust understanding of the risks.
 Another challenge has been the County Lines activities.
 This has in the main involved young people in the movement of illegal drugs, but vulnerable young adults have been targeted.
 By raising this there has been a concerted multi-agency response which has heightened awareness of the risk.

 · The Committee sought reassurance that Somerset was striving to be a difficult area for County Lines to operate and not a soft target.
 To this end the Committee were keen to make sure the transition from Child Services to Adult Services was a smooth one and that the was a focus on making sure this transition was fully supported.

 · The Committee wanted to make sure that the wider aspects of exploitation were covered.
 These included community based, social media and coercive control were all considered and included in the safeguarding plans.
 They were informed that this was all covered and the partnerships that the Safeguarding Board had ensured that all were aware of the risks.
 Telephone and internet-based scams were also discussed.
 The emphasis here was to make sure people are able to look after themselves by being aware of this type of scam.

 · The Committee were pleased to hear that there was a proactive approach to safeguarding but wanted to know which other agencies were included.
 The Committee were informed that all agencies with a statutory responsibility were involved and many had Board members in common; including the Fire Service.